flitbit/json-ptr/README.md

 ### Where did the Global Functions Go?

-In version `v1.3.0` of the library, global functions were moved to the `JsonPointer` class.
+In version `v1.3.0` of the library, global functions were moved to static functions of the `JsonPointer` class.
+There should be no difference in arguments or behavior.
+If you were previously importing the global functions it is a small change to destructure them and have compatible code.

 | Global Fn           | Static Fn                       | Documentation                                                                                                                                                                                                                           |
 | ------------------- | ------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |